PeaceAntoHim/62teknologi-senior-backend-test-frans-sebastian/README.md

    $ npm run lint
    ```

-- Run this command to start development server
+- Run this command to start server with nodemon
   ```
    npm run dev
   ```

-- Run this command to start the application
+- Run this command to start server without nodemon
   ```
   npm run start
   ```